yanns/octopress/source/_posts/2016-04-26-migrate-a-playframework-app-from-2-dot-3-to-2-dot-5.markdown

 -import PlayKeys._
 +import play.sbt.PlayImport._
 ```
-I also add to replace `playVersion.value` with `play.core.PlayVersion.current`
+I also had to replace `playVersion.value` with `play.core.PlayVersion.current`.

 The goal of this first step is to be able to load the application with `sbt`, even if the application itself does not compile.
 At this point, Intellij can load the application with a play 2.4 version, and can provide auto-completion.